Skip to Main Content

 You could further narrow your results by adding more KEY TERMS such as HUMANS or ANIMALS if you wanted to be more specific.
 You could use something like CLONING AND ETHICS AND HUMANS.
 Just be aware the narrower you make your search the fewer results you will find.
 It is also possible to narrow your search too much.
 Always start out broad then narrow as you go along.

 Now let’s refine our results even further.
 In the left side menu find the LIMIT TO options.
-From here you can limit your results to FULL TEXT results, SCHOLARLY/PEER REVIEWED results, or view results published in a particular time period.
-For more information on what SCHOLARLY/PEER REVIEWED means visit our Information Literacy Toolkit Guide
+From here you can limit your results to FULL TEXT results, PEER REVIEWED results, or view results published in a particular time period.

 You can also limit your results to a certain time period.
 In this case we will limit our results to the last five years.
-Click on the slide bar and drag it left or right to change the year.
+Click on PUBLICATION DATE then Past 5 years.

-You are now down to 38 results which are focused on your topic, available in FULL TEXT, and were published between 2009 and 2014.
+You are now down to 14 results which are focused on your topic, available in FULL TEXT, and were published in the past 5 years.

 Selecting Results